Lighting your Sculpture

 The light needs to be a powerful spotlight, single source, so only one diode on an LED if you're going for the clean or projected look.

-The fixture that I am using now is Ajbvp 3-Color LED Track Lighting Heads
+The fixture I am using now is Ajbvp 3-Color LED Track Lighting Heads

 12W Dimmable, Adjustable Beam Degree 15°/24°/36°/45°/60°,